Boosting Weakly-Supervised Referring Image Segmentation via Progressive Comprehension: Related work

 \textbf{Referring Image Segmentation (RIS)} aims to segment the target object from the input image according to the input natural language expression.
 Hu \etal \cite{hu2016segmentation} proposes the first CNN-based RIS method.
 There are many follow-up works.
 Early methods~\cite{yu2018mattnet, liu2019learning, luo2020multi} focus on object-level cross-modal alignment between the visual region and the corresponding referring expression.
 Later, many works explore the use of attention mechanisms \cite{huang2020referring,ding2021vision, yang2022lavt, kim2022restr} or transformer architectures \cite{yang2022lavt,liu2023local} to model long-range dependencies, which can facilitate pixel-level cross-model alignment.
 For example, CMPC \cite{huang2020referring} employs a two-stage progressive comprehension model to first perceive all relevant instances through entity wording and then use relational wording to highlight the referent.
 In contrast, our approach leverages LLMs to decompose text descriptions into short phrases related to the target object, focusing on sentence-level (rather than word-level) comprehension, which aligns more closely with human cognition. { Focusing on the visual grounding, DGA~\cite{yang2019dynamic} also adopts multi-stage refinement.
 It aims to model visual reasoning on top of the relationships among the objects in the image.
 Differently, our work addresses the weakly RIS task and aims to alleviate the localization ambiguity by progressively integrating fine-grained attribute cues.}

-\textbf{Weakly-supervised RIS (WRIS)} has recently begun to attract some attention, as it can substantially reduce the burden of data labeling especially on the segmentation field ~\cite{lin2023clip, yang2023cross, zhu2024weaksam}.
+\textbf{Weakly-supervised RIS (WRIS)} has recently begun to attract some attention, as it can substantially reduce the burden of data labeling especially on the segmentation field ~\cite{lin2023clip, zaiquan2023cross, zhu2024weaksam}.
 Feng \etal \cite{feng2022learning} proposes the first WRIS method, which uses bounding boxes {for} annotations.
 Several subsequent works \cite{kim2023shatter,lee2023weakly,liu2023referring} attempt to use weaker supervision signal, \ie, text descriptions.
 SAG~\cite{kim2023shatter} proposes to first divide image features into individual entities via bottom-up attention and then employ top-down attention to learn relations for combining entities.
 Lee \etal \cite{lee2023weakly} generate Grad-CAM for each word of the description and then consider the relations using an intra-chunk and inter-chunk consistency.
-Instead of merging individual responses, TRIS \cite{liu2023referring} directly learns the text-to-image response map by contrasting target-related positive and target-unrelated negative texts. {PPT~\cite{dai2024curriculum} enables effective integration with frozen CLIP and SAM by a lightweight point generator to identify the referent and context noise.} Despite their success, these methods {encode the full text} as a single embedding for cross-modality alignment, which overlooks {target-related nuances} in the textual descriptions.
+Instead of merging individual responses, TRIS \cite{liu2023referring} directly learns the text-to-image response map by contrasting target-related positive and target-unrelated negative texts.
+Inspired by the generalization capabilities of segmentation foundation models ~\cite{kirillov2023segment, du2023segvol, liu2023matcher}, PPT~\cite{dai2024curriculum} enables effective integration with pre-trained language-image models ~\cite{radford2021learning, liu2024masked} and SAM ~\cite{kirillov2023segment} by a lightweight point generator to identify the referent and context noise.
+Despite their success, these methods {encode the full text} as a single embedding for cross-modality alignment, which overlooks {target-related nuances} in the textual descriptions.
 In contrast, our method {proposes to combine} progressive text comprehension and object-centric visual localization to obtain better fine-grained cross-modal alignment.